handstand-codes/flex-bundles-app-blocks/README.md

 ### Direct Implementation
 You can directly copy and use these blocks in your own projects by:
-1. Copying the desired block file from the `blocks/` directory, and adding it as a section in the `sections/` directory within your theme.
+1. Copying the desired block file from the `blocks/` directory, and adding it as a section in the `sections/` directory within your theme
-2. Add the assets and snippets to your theme's `assets/` and `snippets/` directories respectively.
+2. Add the assets and snippets to your theme's `assets/` and `snippets/` directories respectively
-3. Customizing the section to match your specific needs.
+3. Customizing the section to match your specific needs

 ## Getting Started